rezauditore/hyphenlu/README.md

 `go run hyphenlu.go [-h] [-f <hyphen count>] <filename>`

+# Switches

 `-h` : Show this help message and exit.
 `-f` : Filter subdomains by hyphen count.
-`<filename>` : The file containing the list of subdomains
+`<filename>` : The file containing the list of subdomains.

 # Examples

-`go run main.go example.txt` : Analyze the subdomains in example.txt and print the results `go run main.go -f 2 example.txt` : Filter the subdomains in example.txt to only show those with `2` hyphens
+1. `go run main.go example.txt` : Analyze the subdomains in example.txt and print the results.
+2. `go run main.go -f 2 example.txt` : Filter the subdomains in example.txt to only show those with `2` hyphens.

 # Installation